 30 minutes walk west of Oban will take you to the Acker’s Point lighthouse.
 Walking a couple of hours in the opposite direction leads to several beautiful beaches including Dead Man Bay and Horseshoe Bay.

 For more things to do, check out 10 Free or Cheap Things to do in Stewart Island.

 New Zealand’s 14th national park, Rakiura National Park, covers 85% of the island.
 Rakiura also has a Great Walk, which is the best way to fully explore the island and see Stewart Island’s native wildlife including the Stewart Island brown kiwi.
 The track takes three days to complete

 See more about the Great Walks: Guide to the 9 Great Walks of New Zealand.

 Walking tracks dominate the walking-track-to-road ratio on Stewart Island so if you have plenty of time to explore, the best option would be to use your legs.
-Otherwise, you can hire a car, scooter or mountain bike next to the ferry terminal.
+Otherwise, you can hire a car, scooter or mountain bike next to the ferry terminal or take a guided bus tour with Real Journeys.
 This is a quicker way to get you to many of the bays close to Oban.